Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 @subsection OCCT_TOVW_SECTION_3_2 3D Geometry Types

-The <i> Geom</i> package provides an implementation of 3D geometric objects complying with STEP, part 42.
-In particular, it provides functions for:
+The <i> Geom</i> package provides an implementation of 3D geometric objects, defined in the way similar to STEP standard (ISO 10303, part 42).

+In particular, it provides classes for:

   * description of points, vectors, curves and surfaces,
     * their positioning in 3D space using axis or coordinate systems, and